 2010/2011 Budget

-PDG Bill Thompson reviewed the final results of the 2010/2011 District Budget which resulted in a $20,732.14 surplus
+PDG Bill Thompson reviewed the final results of the 2010/2011 District Budget which resulted in a $20,732.14 surplus.
+Copy of the final budget income and expense statements attached.

 Audit Report

+No evidence of wrong doing was found

 PDG Guy Babb explained that the audit committee found that there were minor expense form procedures that were not always followed…mostly items charged to the wrong category.

-No evidence of wrong doing was found

 The District’s Reserve balance is in excess of $34,000.